 There may be situations where the OS_MCA layer could not be invoked or the OS_MCA layer could not invoke the SAL_CLEAR_STATE_INFO procedure to clear a pending error record.
 If the SAL implementation had logged the error to NVRAM, it should provide the unconsumed error information to the operating system following the next reboot of the system.
-To support this capability, following the next reboot of the operating system, the operating system shall invoke the SAL_GET_STATE_INFO and the SAL_CLEAR_STATE_INFO procedures (with the type argument of MCA) to retrieve the pending error records and optionally log them to persistent storage under control of the operating system.
-These SAL calls to consume the pending error records may be made from any of the processors in the system.
-For additional details, refer to the Intel® Itanium® Processor Family Error Handling Guide.
+To support this capability, following the next boot of the operating system is required to call SAL_GET_STATE_INFO and

+SAL_CLEAR_STATE_INFO procedures on the BSP and APs with type argument of MCA (and optionally with type arguments of CMC, CPE, INIT) to retrieve unconsumed error records and log them to operating system persistent storage.